What Is DBT Therapy?

 What are the seven crucial strategies?

-The seven crucial strategies include the following:
+The seven crucial strategies of this therapy include the following:

 - Distress tolerance